 When interest rates rise, low-risk savings options suddenly become more attractive.
 A higher interest rate is an opportunity to grow your money faster, without the higher risk component associated with stocks or mutual funds.

 Setting up an automatic savings program is a relatively easy way to build an emergency fund, save for a down payment on a home, set aside money for a dream vacation, or plan for a future car purchase.
 But where should you keep your savings if you want to maximize your interest earnings?
-Luckily, there are many different savings vehicles to choose from and it's important to know where you can find the best rates.
+Luckily, there are many different savings vehicles to choose from, and it's important to know where you can find the best rates.

 A savings account at your local bank or credit union is the most convenient place to save money.
 If you need to make a deposit or withdrawal, you can pop into a local branch or visit the ATM.
-The downside is that you may be putting your money to the best use possible with a traditional savings account.
+The downside is that you may not be putting your money to the best use possible with a traditional savings account.

 At brick-and-mortar banks, you can typically expect to earn an annual percentage yield on savings ranging from 0.01% to 0.30%.
 To put that in perspective, assume that you put $10,000 into a savings account with a 0.02%.
 After one year, you'd have earned a whopping $2 in interest.

 Interest rates can vary based on the type of account and the bank, but generally, you can expect rates at traditional banks and credit unions to be relatively low.
 Banks may offer access to higher rates but only for savers who maintain five- or six-figure balances in savings.

 Regular savings accounts aren't without their merits.
 They're liquid, meaning you can access your money on very short notice.
 You can often link them to your checking account for protection if you accidentally overdraw.
 But those features may not compensate for low-interest earnings.

 High-Yield Savings Accounts

 Going back to the $10,000 balance in the previous example, your interest earnings for the year would tally $512, assuming a 5% APY.
 Even at 1.5%, you'd earn over $150 in interest, which is exponentially higher than what you might earn with traditional savings.